MobilePayDev/MobilePay-Merchant-API-Security/Merchant-onboarding.md

 *You can find certificates expiration date by double clicking the created certificate and in the bottom of opened window you can find validation dates.

-Attention: Please do not call "MobilePay AppSwich" or "Connect" endpoints from https://developer.mobeco.dk site.
+Attention: Please do not call "MobilePay AppSwitch" or "Connect" endpoints from https://developer.mobeco.dk site.
 Calling endpoints within the site will result in "401 Unauthorized" response.

 Attention: If you are onboarding with several merchant id's, you will have to create an account and encrypted file for each of the merchant id's.